garorueda99/project-m5-e-commerce/server/README.md

 }
 ```

-## seller Endpoints
+## Seller Endpoints

 These endpoints control seller-specific things: getting seller info

 ### GET /api/seller/:sellerId

-Get the profile for an specific seller.
+Get the profile for a specific seller.

 Should come in this structure: